Who We Are

 Sheraz Khan is a postdoc in our group.
 He works on MEG methods, brain connectivity and MEG data analysis/processing.
 He has an MS in signal processing and a PhD in applied mathematics.
 Before joining us at MGH, he was a graduate student at Froedtert Hospital-Medical College of Wisconsin, Milwaukee, USA and Pitie Salpetriere Hospital, Paris, France.

 Coming all the way from California, Manuel is a research coordinator in our group.
 Before joining the TRANSCEND Team, he received his MA in clinical psychology at Cal State Dominguez Hills and his undergraduate degree in psychology at the University of California, Irvine.
-Manuel administers psychological and behavioral testing as well as provides support for our participants during the MEG, MRI, and PING studies.
+Manuel administers psychological and behavioral testing as well as provides support for our participants during the MEG and MRI studies.